What is Latex?

 Would you believe me if I told you it was tree sap?

 Because it is!
 Well, mostly anyways.

-Simply put, it comes from Rubber Trees grown in the Amazon.
+Simply put, it comes from the Rubber Tree.

 It is a natural resource that has anti-microbial properties, making it ideal for use in mattresses and pillows.